Explore our progress

 A PLAN FOR COMPLETE, CONNECTED COMMUNITIES

-Since we last shared our progress in fall 2020, our plans for Downsview have progressed based on participant feedback.
-At that time, we heard support for emerging ideas about parks, mixing residential and employment uses, building new connections, and reimagining these lands as a series of neighbourhoods.
+Following the progress presented as part of our second round of engagement, our plans for Downsview progressed based on participant feedback.
+During round two, we heard support for emerging ideas about parks, mixing residential and employment uses, building new connections, and reimagining these lands as a series of neighbourhoods.

-We’ve been expanding on these ideas and have developed a vision with 10 key elements to guide our approach to these lands.
+We expanded on these ideas and developed a vision with 10 key elements to guide our approach to these lands.
 The highlights of our plan are based on community feedback and can be grouped under two categories: public spaces and public infrastructure; and building vibrant neighbourhoods.

-Have a look at the highlights below and share your thoughts.
+Have a look at the highlights below.
 You can also download our Round Three Discussion Guide for more details.

 PUBLIC SPACES